 The humble origins of STORMWORKS can be traced to musical themes that Melillo explored on an old, out-of-tune piano on the campus of the University of Connecticut on December 14, 1976.
 He further developed these ideas in 1977 at the Boston Conservatory of Music, which ultimately culminated in After the Storm, a work for organ and chorus.
 The piece was later modified for orchestra in 1990, and then for Band in 1999.
 After the Storm, was broadcast to a television audience of over 2 million viewers as the concluding work in Singapore’s 2005 salute to “Building a New Future”.
 Additional nationally televised performances of Melillo’s music include the December 2011 tribute to Roberto Clemente, 21 WON WAY, in Spain.

-Melillo’s first piece for symphonic band was inspired by a television advertisement for the Special Olympics.
+Melillo’s first piece for the symphonic band was inspired by a television advertisement for the Special Olympics.
 While still a college student with limited resources, he composed A Theme for the Special Olympics on February 3rd, 1978 as a gift to the sponsors and athletes of the Special Olympics.
 John Corley and the Boston Conservatory Wind Ensemble recorded the work.
-Forty-one years to the day later, (February 3rd, 2019) the piece was recognized by the Virginia Special Olympic Committee, and now serves in tribute to the athletes.
+Forty-one years to the day later, (February 3rd, 2019) the piece was recognized by the Virginia Special Olympic Committee, and now serves as a tribute to the athletes.
 Conductor John Corley asked Melillo if he could program the work for a Boston Conservatory Wind Ensemble concert.
 He asked Melillo to conduct.
 With the success of this premiere, Melillo later composed a symphony for Corley and the Boston Conservatory Wind Ensemble.
-This 70-minute, nine-movement, handwritten work for extended wind ensemble, acoustic guitar, harp, and incorporated jazz ensemble was entitled Only for Now.
-Dedicated to his grandmother, Madeline Vallette, Only for Now was premiered at M.I.T. in 1980, with his grandfather, Leonard Vallette present for the last concert he would ever attend.
+This 70-minute, nine-movement, handwritten work for an extended wind ensemble, acoustic guitar, harp, and incorporated jazz ensemble was entitled Only for Now.
+Dedicated to his grandmother, Madeline Vallette, Only for Now premiered at M.I.T. in 1980, with his grandfather, Leonard Vallette present for the last concert he would ever attend.
 The seating arrangement Melillo developed for the performance of this work is an illustrative foreshadowing of his STORMWORKS seating plan that was to be designed in the years ahead.

 STORMWORKS Seating Plan

 After years of experimentation, which culminated in unique seating arrangements, modern orchestrations, and innovations for the Band of the 3rd Millennium™, Melillo developed two concepts that were incorporated into his larger-scale works, Kakehashi: That We Might Live and Last World Standing, namely PHOTORhythm™ and VisaREEL™.
 These techniques are essentially the reverse of film scoring.
 Instead of the music becoming sublimated to the visuals, these processes allow the visuals to enhance the music.
-At the premiere of Last World Standing in Linz, Austria’s Brucknerhaus, rendered by Sinfonischen Blasorchesters Ried with Karl Geroldinger conducting, the 33-minute work elicited an 18-minute standing ovation.
+At the premiere of Last World Standing in Linz, Austria’s Brucknerhaus, rendered by Sinfonisches Blasorchesters Ried with Karl Geroldinger conducting, the 33-minute work elicited an 18-minute standing ovation.
 Geroldinger remarked, “It was probably the most emotional (moving) concert in our history."